SepulchralVerdigris/path2victory/Base Game.md

 **Swallow Whole ●** A creature of the listed size or smaller that is (a) grabbed and (b) within reach is swallowed (Reflex negates).
 When first swallowed and at the start of each of its turns, the swallowed creature takes the listed damage.

 **Trample ●●** The creature Strides up to its Speed and may move through the spaces of creatures of smaller size.
-Each creature it moves through takes the listed damage (Reflex half).
+Each time it attempts to move through a creature, that creature makes a Reflex save.
+On a success, the trampling creature’s movement ends.
+On a failure, the creature is knocked prone and takes the listed damage.
+If the trampling creature’s space overlaps with that of other creatures at the end of its movement, move the other creatures to the nearest unoccupied spaces.

 **Truesight/See Invisibility:** A creature with truesight or see invisibility ignore the invisible and concealed statuses of creatures.